 Factual Reporting: HIGH

 Founded in 2009, Atlas Obscura is an online magazine and travel company led by American journalist David Plotz.
 It catalogs unusual and obscure travel destinations via user-generated content.
-Atlas Obscura states their “mission is to inspire wonder and curiosity about the incredible world we all share.”
-The current editor-in-chief is Sommer Mathis.
+Atlas Obscura states its “mission is to inspire wonder and curiosity about the incredible world we all share.”

 Funded by / Ownership